turquoiseowl/i18n/README.md

 ### How to get a translation of a nugget in your C# code

-With i18n you can access the translation for a given nugget msgid from any of your code that is handling a request by using the GetText extension method to HttpContextBase in the i18n namespace.
+With i18n you can access the translation for a given nugget msgid from any code that is handling an ASP.NET request.
+There is a ```GetText``` extension method to HttpContextBase provided for this.

 For example, you can do the following from within an MVC controller action:

 ```